 - Serves Food: Yes.
 A variety of food trucks.

 - Come here for: Quaint barn vibes and food trucks

 Barn Owl Brewing is located in a 1921 heritage barn.
-Not only is the building unique, but the brewery is owned by a doctor, a teacher, and a church worker who just happen to love craft beer and followed their tastebuds to create this iconic Kelowna brewery.
+Not only is the building unique, but the brewery is owned by a doctor, a teacher, and a church worker who just happened to love craft beer and followed their tastebuds to create this iconic Kelowna brewery.
 Try the local favorites, Don’t Give a Hoot pale ale (5.5% abv), or their Wise Owl Nitro stout (4% abv) and you’re sure to be impressed.